Did you know once in five children has been diagnosed with a learning disability?

 Dyslexia affects about 15 to 20% of all students in the country.
 Attention deficit hyperactivity disorder comes next at 5-10% of the population.

 Dyscalculia affects a child's ability to process math skills.
-Approximately 3-7% of children across the world are affected by this learning disability.
+Around 3-7% of children across the world are affected by this learning disability.

 Children affected by auditory processing disorder have difficulty processing information audibly.
 They often do not understand why their brain cannot process information as their peers do.
 About 3-5% of children struggle with this condition.